benhoskings/babushka/README.markdown

       after { restart_webserver }
     end

 Any dep can depend on any number of other ones.
 A given dep can be required by multiple others and it all comes out in the wash.
-If you accidentally a loop, Babushka will let you know.
-So you don't have to think about the heirachy, just each little piece on its own.
+If you accidentally a loop, babushka will let you know.
+So you don't have to think about the hierarchy, just each little piece on its own.

 This isn't only about deploying webapps though.
 Deps like to do anything that you don't.